russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

-  When the BaseConfiguration implementation checks extra values
+  When the SubConfiguration implementation checks extra values

 .. code:: python